GavinEBinder/Credit-Card-Fraud-Detection-ML-Project/README.md

-# MachineLearningProjects
+# Credit Card Fraud Detection
-Just a space for whatever personal projects I want in machine learning
+A machine learning project applying different classification algorithms to detect whether a credit card transaction is fraud or not.